Neeloza115/Neeloza115/README.md

 ## Hi there.
 I'm Neel 👋

-I'm a Computer Science student at McMaster University 🦅
+I'm a level 3 Computer Science student at McMaster University 🦅
 I enjoy building software that makes a difference — whether it's helping people, solving real-world problems, or just exploring new tech.

 Most of the time, you'll catch me working on things like 💻